gnomestack/deno-tasks/README.md

 ## Tasks

-Tasks can be shared or used as stand alone tasks to be executed.
-By default the cli runner will execute tasks.
+Tasks can be shared with jobs or executed as stand alone tasks.
+By default the cli runner will execute stand alone tasks.

 ```bash
 # example is the name of the task to run